rach7777/monax-may/_includes/home-content/home-block3-legal.md

 ### Making Smart Contracts Work

-Participatory architecture used by the Eris Industries Blockchain Applicaiton Software Stack is made possible due to the invention of a type of computer program known as a smart contract.
-Smart contracts are self-operating and self-enforcing computer programs that allow users to transact with each other securely over the public internet, with highly predictable outcomes, entirely through a user-friendly web-type interface.

-Any type of information – whether it be representations of monetary value, asset ownership, or even a web-type application interface – is capable of being securely managed, audited, and transferred with smart contracts.
-In addition to regulating user interactions from an engineering perspective, they can also be structured to reflect and deal in real-world rights, obligations, and regulatory requirements.
-Smart contracts thus represent a significant advance on existing public-facing enterprise technology solutions.
+Participatory architecture is made possible by smart contracts which allow users to securely interact with each other without centralized servers that must be trusted.
+Any type of information or interaction – whether a representations of an asset to be transfered, a task to be completed, or a decision to be taken – is capable of being securely managed, audited, and transferred with smart contracts.

+Smart contracts can also be structured to reflect and deal in real-world rights, obligations, and regulatory requirements without having to surrender legal compliance.

+Eris Industries' **Blockchain Application Software Stack** makes it easy for developers begin simplifying and automating data-driven interactions in a fully compliant manner.
+There should not be a compromise between legal compliance and distributed applications; smart contracts present a significant advance on existing enterprise technology solutions.